 Lubricate your chain with a good quality motorcycle chain lubricant spray, by spraying forward and down onto the top of the lower run of the chain, walking your bike until you have sprayed the full length of the chain.
 Wipe away all the excess lubricant after.

 One last step – just give your rear tire a quick inspection to make sure it’s not greasy anywhere and you’re done.
 You are probably dirty by now, but your chain isn’t, and that means your bike will work better and last longer, and that’s worth a bit of dirt isn’t it?

-Note: There are also kits you can purchase designed by motorcyclists which aim to make this process a little easier, well, not on your pocket book.
-Pictured here the KettenMax just for your chain.
+There are also kits you can purchase designed by motorcyclists which aim to make this process a little easier, well, not on your budget.
+Check out the KettenMax kits just for your chain.

-**Note: when resourcing info for this article, we came across numerous images of hands with missing fingers due to motorcycle chain mishaps!
+*Note: when sourcing info for this article, we came across many images of hands with missing fingers due to motorcycle chain mishaps!
 Please use caution, it is very important your motorcycle is not running and you keep your hands away from the chain when the wheel is moving.